lovell/sharp/docs/install.md

         - npm install --arch=x64 --platform=linux sharp
 ```

+## TypeScript

+TypeScript definitions are published as part of
+the `sharp` package from v0.32.0.

+Previously these were available via the `@types/sharp` package,
+which is now deprecated.

+When using Typescript, please ensure `devDependencies` includes
+the `@types/node` package.

 ## Fonts

 When creating text images or rendering SVG images that contain text elements,